Fri, 31/08/2018 - 06:00

 Incepted in 1989 by Grant Walker, its evolution over the years has been vast and ever-adherent to fluctuating expectations, but last year ushered in one of the Company’s most important milestones to date.

-“Nasdaq-listed, The Carlyle Group acquired a majority shareholding in February of 2017,” shares CEO, Maria Trisolino.
+“Nasdaq-listed, The Carlyle Group acquired a majority shareholding in February of 2017,” shares CEO, Marisa Trisolino.

 This latest investment compounded what was already the most extensive and largest managed pan-African network in operation today; CMC proudly boasting 78 points of presence across 50 countries.
 It is a committed enabler for the global wholesale carrier scene on the continent and overall representing a total of 104 points of presence around the world, incorporating the USA, Europe, UAE, India, Asia and Australia.